not-env/not-env-cli/README.md

 # Enter API key (APP_ADMIN for creating environments)
 ```

+**Tip:** After initial login, use `not-env use` to quickly switch between API keys without re-entering the URL.

 ### 2. Import .env File
 ```bash
 # Create a sample .env file (or use your existing one)